 As one of the most visited monuments in France, it should come as no surprise that the place is always packed!
 However, the majority of tourists visit in peak season: July and August.
 If you want to somewhat avoid the crowds, then avoiding the island during these months is advisable.

 Furthermore, local hotel prices, both on the island and on nearby mainland France fluctuate wildly depending on the season.
-Visiting Mont Saint Michel in the shoulder seasons, or even during off season will save a lot of money in terms of accommodation, and perhaps time as there is a lot less traffic around the area!
+Visiting Mont Saint Michel in the shoulder seasons, or even during the off-season will save a lot of money in terms of accommodation, and perhaps time as there is a lot less traffic around the area!

 Visit the Mount early in the morning (or late at night!)